Simon Tong: The Verve; 1996–1999

-From 1996 to 1999, Simon was a guitarist and keyboardist for The Verve.
-He was brought in to replace lead guitarist Nick McCabe after the band's first short-lived split, but remained with them when McCabe returned.
+From 1996 to 1999, Tong was a guitarist and keyboardist for The Verve.
+He was brought in to replace lead guitarist Nick McCabe after the band's first short-lived split, but remained with them when McCabe returned, and Tong acted as rhythm guitarist (also keyboardist) while McCabe as lead guitarist like he did before.
 Their third album was 1997's highly acclaimed Urban Hymns.
-He played on many of their hits from that time such as "The Drugs Don't Work", "Bittersweet Symphony" and "Sonnet".
+He played on many of their hits from that time such as "The Drugs Don't Work", "Bitter Sweet Symphony" and "Sonnet".
 The Verve disbanded in 1999 and later reformed in 2007, this time without Tong, as Jones stated in an interview, "When we were getting the band back together we wanted to go back to the core members, he was cool with it, he understood.
 He would like to have been part of it but he understood the reasons,".
 By 2009 they had disbanded again.

 The Shining; 2002–2003

-After The Verve disbanded, Tong and Simon Jones (The Verve) were members of short lived band The Shining from 2002 to 2003.
+After The Verve disbanded for second time, Tong and Simon Jones (The Verve) were members of short lived band The Shining from 2002 to 2003.